top of page

 4 portions

-2Tbs plus 1 tsp good quality unsalted butter
+2Tbs plus 1 tsp good quality unsalted butter or duck fat

-1 medium shallot - cut into batton
+1 medium shallot - cut into battons

 1/2 cup of fresh pitted or whole conserve md cherries